hainayanda/AttributeKit/README.md

 @Matched(\.age, .greaterThan(0)) var myObject: MyObject?
 ```

-If your `wrappedValue` is string, you match it with regex or characterset
+If your `wrappedValue` is a string, you match it with regex or character set

 ```swift
 // using regex